Purinat33/itcs212_web-server/Documentation.md

     <li>
     List of middlewares in index.js
     <p>
     In the given index.js file, app.use() is used to add middleware functions to the Express application app.
-Here's a brief explanation of each app.use() function in the file:</p>
+Here's a brief explanation of each <code>app.use()</code> function in the file:</p>
     <p>
-    `app.use(flash())`: This adds the connect-flash middleware to the application, which allows for displaying flash messages on successful or failed operations.</p>
+    <code>app.use(flash())</code>: This adds the connect-flash middleware to the application, which allows for displaying flash messages on successful or failed operations.</p>
     <p>
-    `app.use(bodyParser.urlencoded({ extended: false }))`: This adds the body-parser middleware to the application, which parses incoming request bodies in a middleware and makes it available under the req.body property.</p>
+    <code>app.use(bodyParser.urlencoded({ extended: false }))</code>: This adds the body-parser middleware to the application, which parses incoming request bodies in a middleware and makes it available under the req.body property.</p>
     <p>
-    `app.use(methodOverride(req => req.body._method))`: This adds the method-override middleware to the application, which allows for using HTTP verbs such as PUT or DELETE in places where the client doesn't support it (like in HTML forms).</p>
+    <code>app.use(methodOverride(req => req.body._method))</code>: This adds the method-override middleware to the application, which allows for using HTTP verbs such as PUT or DELETE in places where the client doesn't support it (like in HTML forms).</p>
     <p>
-    `app.use(cookieParser())`: This adds the cookie-parser middleware to the application, which parses cookies attached to the client request object.</p>
+    <code>app.use(cookieParser())</code>: This adds the cookie-parser middleware to the application, which parses cookies attached to the client request object.</p>
     <p>
-    `app.use(session({ ... }))`: This adds the express-session middleware to the application, which enables server-side session management.
+    <code>app.use(session({ ... }))</code>: This adds the express-session middleware to the application, which enables server-side session management.
 The middleware creates a new session object for each client, and stores the session data on the server.</p>
     <p>
-    `app.use(passport.initialize())`: This adds the passport middleware to the application, which is an authentication middleware that provides various strategies for authenticating a user.
+    <code>app.use(passport.initialize())</code>: This adds the passport middleware to the application, which is an authentication middleware that provides various strategies for authenticating a user.
     </p><p>
-    `app.use(passport.session({ ... }))`: This adds the passport session middleware to the application, which allows passport to serialize and deserialize user instances to and from the session.
+    <code>app.use(passport.session({ ... }))</code>: This adds the passport session middleware to the application, which allows passport to serialize and deserialize user instances to and from the session.
     </p><p>
-    `app.use(express.urlencoded({extended:false}))`: This adds the urlencoded middleware to the application, which parses incoming requests with urlencoded payloads.
+    <code>app.use(express.urlencoded({extended:false}))</code>: This adds the urlencoded middleware to the application, which parses incoming requests with urlencoded payloads.
     </p>
     <p>
-    `app.use(express.json())`: This adds the json middleware to the application, which parses incoming requests with json payloads.
+    <code>app.use(express.json())</code>: This adds the json middleware to the application, which parses incoming requests with json payloads.
     </p><p>
-    `app.use(express.static(path.join(__dirname, '..', 'frontend', 'public')))`: This serves static files, like images, CSS, JavaScript, etc., from the specified directory.
+    <code>app.use(express.static(path.join(__dirname, '..', 'frontend', 'public')))</code>: This serves static files, like images, CSS, JavaScript, etc., from the specified directory.
 This middleware serves files in the directory to the client, based on the URL path provided.
     </p><p>
-    `app.use(morgan('dev'))`: This adds the morgan middleware to the application, which logs incoming requests to the console in a developer-friendly format.
+    <code>app.use(morgan('dev'))</code>: This adds the morgan middleware to the application, which logs incoming requests to the console in a developer-friendly format.
     </p><p>
-    `app.use((err, req, res, next) => { ... })`: This adds an error handling middleware to the application, which catches and handles errors thrown by the application.
+    <code>app.use((err, req, res, next) => { ... })</code>: This adds an error handling middleware to the application, which catches and handles errors thrown by the application.
     </p><p>
-    `app.use((req, res, next) => { ... })`: This adds middleware to the application to set the content type of the response to text/html if the request URL ends with .html.
+    <code>app.use((req, res, next) => { ... })</code>: This adds middleware to the application to set the content type of the response to text/html if the request URL ends with .html.
     </p>
     <p>
-    In summary, the `app.use()` function is used to add middleware to the Express application, which can perform various operations such as parsing request bodies, handling errors, and serving static files, among others.
+    In summary, the <code>app.use()</code> function is used to add middleware to the Express application, which can perform various operations such as parsing request bodies, handling errors, and serving static files, among others.
     </p>
     </li>
     </ul>